About us

 More on this story: Heart-Broken about UK radio

-1. Chris Harrold Says:
+• Chris Harrold

 Its a shame that that radio names such as SGR, Broadland and Essex FM are going to turn into Heart or Galaxy.
 I grew listening to SGR and remember when it was Radio Orwell!
 But to be honest SGR has got very boring and lost most of its local-ness by only doing two shows for Suffolk.
 And had a vain attempt to get listeners by out bidding BBC Radio Suffolk for the Ipswich Town football games, has managed to annoy lots of fans by poor comantary and coverage.